xcast-lib/xcast-lib.github.io/reliability_diagram.md

 # reliability_diagram

-reliability_diagram calculates and plots the reliability diagram between two NumPy arrays, one of which represnets a probabilty forecast and one of which represents one-hot encoded observations for reference.
+reliability_diagram calculates and plots the reliability diagram between two NumPy arrays, one of which represents a probabilty forecast and one of which represents one-hot encoded observations for reference.

 ```
 reliability_diagram(